 The name Holm Tree may not be familiar to most people.
 Amateur growers may instead recognize the Quercus by its nicknames of Holm Oak or Holly Oak.
 Holm is another name for Holly.
 The English use the latter moniker because this oak tree's leaves resemble those found on the Holly bush.
 Today, the Holm tree is embraced by a variety of cultures thanks to its ornamental value.

-- Bark: Immature Holm trees have light green or light gray smooth bark which darkens and becomes furrowed with age.
+Immature Holm trees have light green or light gray smooth bark.
+As the tree ages, it becomes darker and develops a furrowed texture.

-- Fruit: The tree's fruit is very similar to the standard acorn measuring about three centimeters and resides in a small cup with thin scales.
+The tree's fruit is very similar to the standard acorn, measuring about three centimeters, and resides in a small cup with thin scales.
 The acorns are green when they are young, but turn reddish-brown as they mature and drop in autumn.

 The Holm is also known for its picturesque rounded canopy and low-hanging branches.
 Its size and shape allow it to be a timeless architectural presence in urban and suburban settings.